demisto/content/Packs/FortiSIEM/Integrations/FortiSIEMV2/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### fortisiem-event-search
 ***
 Initiate search process on events.
-The events will be retrieved according to a constraint which will be determined either by the query argument or by the filtering arguments.
-When using filtering arguments, an 'AND' operator will be used between them.
-If the query argument is filled, it will override the values in the filtering arguments.
+The events are retrieved according to a constraint determined either by the query argument or by the filtering arguments.
+When using filtering arguments, an 'AND' operator is used between them.
+If the query argument is filled, it overrides the values in the filtering arguments.

 #### Base Command